 So why does traveling solo as a man seem practically taboo?
 The British social fear gene seems to have succeeded in geographically stapling us to the confines of our home town.
 Solo travel for men feels alien and impossible.

 There’s only one lesson to learn.
 And, by a curious happenstance, I genuinely consider myself to be one of the lucky men who absorbed this lesson at an early age.

 People are nice.
 It’s the blandest of truisms but if you’re that guy who would love to take a solo trip around Vietnam but you’re worried that nobody will talk to you and you’ll be branded a loner, then this is a statement that you probably need to have tattooed on your retina.

 Embrace meeting new people as a single male traveler

 The vast majority of people in this world either actively wish you well on your travels or are utterly indifferent to your presence on the streets of Melbourne or Hanoi.

 Plenty of people in cafes, parks, banyas or beaches are usually up for a chat.
-Single travellers – and there are loads of those – definitely are.
-And, unless you have the dress sense of a serial killer, you’ll be astonished how easy it is to become a major player in the arts of social bonhomie and conviviality.
+Single travelers – and there are loads of those – definitely are.
+And, unless you give off creepy serial killer vibes, you’ll be astonished how easy it is to become a major player in the arts of social bonhomie and conviviality.